 Lean Body Mass

 Testosterone is anabolic in nature, meaning it builds tissue.
-Therefore, if you create the right environment by eating a good diet and exercise regularly, you will be able to lean muscle.
+Therefore, if you create the right environment by eating a good diet and exercise regularly, you will be able to put on lean muscle.

 Numerous studies attest to the ability of testosterone to build muscle and increase strength and athletic performance.